Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 In this guide, I share everything you need to know about kitesurfing in the Algarve: the best spots, wind statistics, costs, schools, and my personal insider tips after several months there.
 Whether you're a beginner or an advanced kitesurfer, the Algarve has the perfect spot for every level.

-Why the Algarve is perfect for kitesurfing
+Algarve & Lagoon: Why Portugal is perfect for kitesurfing

 The Algarve has a decisive advantage over other European kite destinations: the Nortada.
 This thermal northerly wind blows reliably from May to October, bringing a constant 15–25 knots.
 Unlike in the Canary Islands, where the wind can sometimes be gusty and unpredictable, the Algarve wind is even and constant – perfect for freeriding and freestyle.